Assaults in prisons

 Data set of assaults by prisoners – national and by prison

 Quarterly assault statistics are available below.
-The data provided is as at 30 June 2024 and represents year-end figures for financial year 2023/24.
+The data provided for the current financial year is as at 30 September 2024, and is subject to change until the full-year process has been completed.

 Corrections classifies assaults under the following definitions: